ncatlab/nlab-content/pages/6/6/9/0/966/content.md

 gives a subobject $k$ of $\prod_s k_s$ that maps to $x$, and into which $0$ embeds.
 Thus there exists a map $0 \to x$, and we conclude $0$ is initial.
 =--

-### In locally presentable categories
+### For locally presentable categories
+ {#StatementForLocPresCategories}

 In practice an important special case is that of functors between [[locally presentable categories]].
 For these there is the following version of an adjoint functor theorem.

 +-- {: .num_theorem #AdjFuncTheoremForLocallyPresentableCats}
 ###### Theorem